 Hume’s eighteenth-century terminology includes a pair of terms no longer in general use.
 In his basic nomenclature, “taste in morals, eloquence, or beauty” assigns either “approbation” or “disapprobation” (or some combination of both) to objects of taste (T, 547n).
 Approbation is “a peculiar delight” (T, 298) and a “particular kind of pleasure” (T, 472).
 It feels different from other pleasures.
 He variously characterizes approbation as a feeling of approval, liking, or affection.
 A beautiful object or action strikes us as amiable, agreeable, and desirable.
 Yet moral and aesthetic responses are not identical, for “the satisfaction is different, [which] keeps our sentiments concerning them from being confounded” (T, 472).
 Hume describes the feeling of disapprobation as one of disapproving, disliking, and contempt.
 An ugly object or vicious action feels odious, disagreeable, and undesirable.

 In the eighteenth-century context of moral theory, “sentiment” is a generic label for emotions.
-(Hume's theory is sometimes identified as “sentimentalism,” but that term has unfortunate modern connotations—though see the entry on moral sentimentalism.)
+(Hume’s theory is sometimes identified as “sentimentalism,” but that term has unfortunate modern connotations—though see the entry on moral sentimentalism.)
 In Hume’s technical vocabulary, all emotions are impressions, not ideas.
 The sentiments associated with beauty and ugliness are reflective impressions.
 They are not “impressions of the senses.”
 Instead, they are responses to sensory impressions (T, 276).